ofa-alumni/job_listings/amazon_music.md

 You can send your resume to pstiff@amazon.com

-I am a friend and work colleague of Scout Addis who quit his job to work on the campaign as a full-time Interaction Designer.
-Love that.
-He is the one who gave me the link to post jobs to those that might be interested.
+I am a friend and work colleague of Scout Addis.

 I can also send job descriptions on request.